berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

     (define (suit card)
       (nth (quotient card 13) '(heart spade diamond club)))

-We have changed the internal representation so that a card is now just a number between 1 and 52 but we haven't changed the behavior of the program at all.
-We still call total the same way.

 Here's a [Scheme interpreter](http://inst.eecs.berkeley.edu/~cs61AS/sp13/js- scheme-stk/index.html).
 Test `total` with each of the two versions of card
 representation:

-## pairs
+## Pairs

-To enable us to implement the concrete level of our data abstraction, our language provides a compound structure called a pair, which can be constructed with the primitive procedure `cons`.
-This procedure takes two arguments and returns a compound data object that contains the two arguments as parts.
-Given a pair, we can extract the parts using the primitive procedures `car` and `cdr`.
+To enable us to implement the concrete level of our data abstraction, our language, Scheme, provides a compound structure called a pair, which can be constructed with the primitive procedure `cons`.
+This procedure takes in two arguments and returns a compound data object that contains the two arguments as two elements.
+These elements can be extracted from the pair using the primitive procedures `car` and
+`cdr`.
 Thus, we can use `cons`, `car`, and `cdr` as follows: